Quality Rated - Help

 22. Is it possible to use the Montessori Rating Scale (MRS) instead of ECERS-3 to evaluate Montessori programs?

-The MRS was developed specifically to measure quality care in programs following the Montessori Method.
-Quality Rated works with a wide array of child care programs and settings, many operate with very different philosophies and curriculum models from each other.
-The Environment Rating Scales (ERS) were chosen in part due to their ability to identify global quality practices without regard to one specific philosophical or curricular approach.
-They address the environment in terms of what research shows to be best practices for young children.
-To be fair and unbiased with all child care programs, we do not apply the scales differently according to any one curricular model and we do not utilize evaluation tools that solely address the one curriculum approach for which they were developed to evaluate.
-The ERS instruments were designed to address the children’s environment as a whole and are not used as a curriculum assessment instrument.
-The scales are research based instruments, proven in both validity and reliability, and are used worldwide to help programs make choices about their programming in regards to if, how, and when to make environmental changes.
+The MRS was developed specifically to measure quality in programs strictly adhering to the Montessori methodology.
+Quality Rated works with a wide array of child care programs and settings, many operate with very different philosophies, pedagogy, and curriculum models from each other.
+The Environment Rating Scales (ERS) were chosen in part due to their ability to identify high quality practices without regard to one specific philosophical or curricular approach.
+They address the quality of the child care environment in terms of global best practices for young children.
+These best practices have been held up universally to be indicators of practice that can help improve child outcomes no matter the location, program setting, or methodology followed by the program.
+To be fair and unbiased with all child care programs, we do not apply the scales differently according to any one curricular or programmatic model and we do not utilize evaluation tools that solely address the one educational approach for which they were developed to evaluate.
+The ERS instruments were designed to address the whole child’s learning environment needs and are not used as a curriculum or pedagogical assessment instrument.
+The scales are research-based instruments, proven in both validity and reliability, and are used worldwide to help programs make choices about their programming in regard to if, how, and when to make environmental changes.

-23. Will the R&Rs be able to assist programs who want to try and increase their rating before the 3 year renewal?
+23. Will the CCR&Rs be able to assist programs who want to try and increase their rating before the 3-year renewal?

 Yes.
-The R&R can provide technical assistance (TA) or training based on their caseload capacity.
+The Child Care Resource and Referral agencies (CCR&R) can provide free technical assistance (TA), or training based on their caseload capacity.

 24. Can a Montessori, or any other program, that have some classrooms licensed and others that are exempt, also participate in Quality Rated (QR)?

 Because a quality rating is received for an entire program, all classrooms within a program must be licensed by DECAL.
-In some exceptions, classrooms that may be exempt from a program, (i.e. mother’s morning out class, etc) will not be included in the QR process and will not prevent the otherwise licensed program from being able to participate in Quality Rated.
+In some exceptions, classrooms that may be exempt from a program’s license, (i.e. mother’s morning out class, etc.) will not be included in the QR process and will not prevent the otherwise licensed program from being able to participate in Quality Rated.

 Inclusion